Jump to:

 With leaner cuts of pork it is necessary to brine before you marinate in order for the cooked meat to be juicy.
 For more on this topic read When to Brine, When to Marinate and Can You Do Both?

-- Non-reactive container.
+Non-reactive bowl or container.
 Because most pork marinades include an acidic ingredient such as vinegar, citrus juice, wine or beer be sure to use glass, plastic or other non-reactive container (stainless steel is fine, but not aluminum).

-- Freezing a marinade.
-Whenever you end up with an excess quantity you can easily freeze it in a zip-close bag for later use.
+Freezing a marinade.
+Whenever you end up with an excess marinade quantity you can easily freeze it in a zip-close bag for later use.

 How Long to Marinate Pork For?